 The reported ankle ROM for the Elan Foot is only 9 degrees, which is the lowest of all bionic foot/ankle systems.

 However, this is not the total ROM, as the foot’s flexibility is also a factor.
-Nor is it the Elan’s focus, which is mainly managing dorsiflexion and plantar flexion resistance.
+Nor is it the Elan’s focus, which is mainly managing dorsiflexion and plantar flexion resistance during the Stance Phase of each step.

 The Elan Foot is the only bionic foot/ankle system to use both within-step and inter-step ankle accommodation strategies.